silver-xu/gotask/README.md

 I have written this simple gotask package to allow C# coroutine style statement to automate the above process and simplify development.

+Currently the project supports Await and WaitAll

+## Await
+Use c# style await to spawn a goroutine, finish the task and comeback.
+The main routine will wait for the result

 It also allows optional cancellation of the task by passing boolean to the cancelChannel.

+## WaitAll
+Use C# style wait all to spawn multiple goroutine to finish a batch of jobs.
+The number of goroutine spawned can be controlled by numberOfWorkers flag.

 ## Execute the following in terminal to install gotask